ChariteExpMri/antx2/antver.md

 ------------------
   ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)   <ins>**08 Sep 2021 (10:42:24)**</ins>
    __[sub_sting.m]__ creates node-related needles with numeric annotations (labels) onto 3D-brain (for DTI-data)
-  -annotations are view-dependent and will be adjusted accordingly.
+  -annotations are view-dependent and will be adjusted accordingly
-  -labels appear at positions along a circle circumventing the brain.
+  -labels appear at positions along a circle circumventing the brain
   -labels can be manually repositioned
   -function is part of xvol3d.m/sub_plotconnections to display DTI-connection onto a 3D brain
 <!---->